 The following provides an overview of the new service areas and their focus.

-Social Health and Development
+Social and Health Development

 This service area is focused on supporting people through all stages of life by providing access to quality services and supports.
 These teams will support the foundations that people need to be successful in life, beginning with access to quality early years and child-care services, and continuing with supports that are available through every stage of life.

-Kevin Dickins is the Deputy City Manager, Social Health and Development.
+Kevin Dickins is the Deputy City Manager, Social and Health Development.